 From chicken satay to tahu telor, rendang to nasi goreng, Indonesian cuisine has so much to offer.
-We show you where to go around town!
+Here are Indonesian restaurants in Singapore to hit up!

 Not all Indonesian food is nasi padang.
-Sure, it is one of the best culinary exports to come out from the country, but the proud and mighty nation of Indonesia has so much to offer from various regions.
-From Bali to Sulawesi, we’ve rounded up some of the best restaurants in town to get your Indonesian food fix.
+Sure, it’s one of the best culinary exports to come out of the country.
+But the proud and mighty nation of Indonesia has so much to offer from various regions.
+The best part is you don’t need to take a quick getaway to get your Indonesian food fix.
+From Bali to Sulawesi, we’ve rounded up some of the best Indonesian restaurants in Singapore.

 The best Indonesian restaurants in Singapore

 1. Five Foot Lane

 Inspired by the street hawkers in Jakarta, you can expect a variety of Indonesian dishes at Five Foot Lane.
 It’s a little hard to spot within Funan, but walk around the rock climbing pillars and you’ll find it.
 The pomfret fish comes either grilled or fried and is served with rice.
 Go for classics like ayam penyet or get a steaming bowl of bakso served with your choice of vermicelli or yellow noodles.

 Five Foot Lane, B2-18, Funan, 107 North Bridge Road, Singapore 179105